 Lex Luthor is sitting in his lab and plotting.
 He doesn't want the power to destroy this Gotham/Superman's Metropolis, like Bane in The Dark Knight Rises, or like Zod in Man of Steel.
 He doesn't want Batman's money, or Superman's powers, or fame and fortune.

-No, inexplicably, what Lex Luthor (Jesse Eisenberg) wants above all things is to enjoy a 45 minute fight between two titans of comic book pop culture (he has an egg timer to ensure absolute accuracy).
+No, inexplicably, what Lex Luthor (Jesse Eisenberg) wants above all things is to enjoy a 45 minute fight between two titans of comic book pop culture (he has a timer to ensure absolute accuracy).
 He wants blue and black, God v Man, Day v Night, Batman v Superman.
 Why does he want this?
 I can only assume he's hoping to make Warner bros. a fortune on this utterly incomprehensible DC film spin-off.

 The story picks up from the final showdown between Superman (Henry Cavill) and General Zod in the climax of Man of Steel.
 In the opening scenes of Batman v Superman, (a kind of sequel) the superheroes are brought together for the first time as Bruce Wayne (Ben Affleck) hurries through the shattered city streets and into 9/11 style dust clouds, attempting to evacuate his office workers as the battle for the sky rages above him.